GOOD-I-DEER/node-red-contrib-vision-ai/README.md

 > This is a brief description of each node.

 - _Good Calculate Cosine_: It calculate cosine similarity between two vectors and return it as an array.
-- _Good Calculate Cosine_: It converts facial photos to vectors using AI as an array.
+- _Good Face Vectorization_: It converts facial photos to vectors using AI as an array.
 <hr>

 ## Install